 Wouldn’t it be nice to be able to play with your dog or cat in your backyard and not have to worry about bringing stowaway ticks into the house?
 When ticks are outside, tick control at your Greater Charleston home is much easier than if they found their way inside, where they could find a feast of blood meals on your whole family, other pets included.

 Mosquito Squad has a special strategy for tick control.
 We come to your property and treat it from the perimeter inward, using our traditional barrier treatment that eliminates up to 90% mosquitoes and ticks on contact.
 Because it’s adhesive and time-released, it prevents existing mosquito and tick eggs from hatching, thus stopping the next generation.
-(Every barrier spray application lasts for three weeks before needing a re-treatment, and we highly recommend one of our seasonal packages for worry-free summers.)
+(Every barrier spray application lasts for three weeks before needing a re-treatment.
+We highly recommend one of our service packages for consistent, uninterrupted protection.)
 Our automatic misting systems are also equally effective on ticks as they are mosquitoes.

 Tick tubes are small, biodegradable tubes stuffed with a treated cotton that we place strategically around your property that entice mice and other small animals.
 These small animals love this cotton and bring it back to their nests/burrows.
 When a hungry tick attacks one of these critters, it is eliminated shortly thereafter.
 By taking this proactive step and going “straight to the source,” we eliminate ticks before they come anywhere near you or your loved ones, furry or not.
 Thanks to this extra step, up to 95% of the tick population on your property will be reduced.